shashankg7/shashankg7.github.io/index.md

 Thanks for visiting.

-I am currently 1st year PhD student at [IRLab](http://irlab.science.uva.nl) under the supervision of [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/).
-I am working on Unbiased Learning for Rank from Conversational interactions.
+I am currently a 1st year PhD student at [IRLab](http://irlab.science.uva.nl) under the supervision of [Prof. Maarten De Rijke](https://staff.fnwi.uva.nl/m.derijke/).
+I am working on Unbiased learning to rank from conversational interactions.

-Previously, I was working as a Data Scientist at Flipkart with the Search Ranking Team working on various query understanding and product ranking problems.
+Previously, I was working as a Data Scientist at Flipkart with the search ranking team working on various query understanding and product ranking problems.

 Prior to joining Flipkart, I was a MS By Research student at Search and Information Extraction Lab [SIEL, IIIT-Hyderabad](search.iiit.ac.in) under joint supervision of [Dr. Manish Gupta](https://www.microsoft.com/en-us/research/people/gmanish/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fpeople%2Fgmanish%2F#) Principal Applied Scientist at Microsoft R&D, India and [Prof. Vasudeva Varma](https://faculty.iiit.ac.in/~vv/Home.html), Dean R&D, IIIT-Hyderabad.
 My areas of interest are : Machine Learning, Information Retrieval and Extraction, Recommendation Systems, Deep Computer Vision (incr. order of preference, right-to-left).